 But the fullness of truth, the fullness of life, the fullness of grace deserves our full attention.
 Jesus really cannot be merely a part of one’s life, but must be the center of one’s life.
 It does not mean that our life can’t be full of activities.
 But unless we preserve some quiet time each day to sit at his feet as did Mary, our action will become distraction and we’ll be as snappy and unhappy as Martha.

-This post on what can be learned from Martha and Mary of Bethany about hospitality, service, action and contemplation in pursuit of the Catholic fullness is offered as a reflection on the scripture readings for the 16th Sunday in Ordinary Time, year C (Genesis 18:1-10; Colossians 1:24; Luke 10:38-42).
+This post focuses on what can be learned from Martha and Mary of Bethany about hospitality, service, action and contemplation in pursuit of the Catholic fullness.
+It reflects on the scripture readings for the 16th Sunday in Ordinary Time, year C (Genesis 18:1-10; Colossians 1:24; Luke 10:38-42).